appnexus/sicksync/README.md

 Runs a one-time sync, which is simply `rsync` under-the-hood.
 This happens automatically everytime you run `sicksync start`, and if you have the `retryOnDisconnect` flag will run on reconnect.

-`sicksync remote`
+`sicksync remote [--port | -p <port>] [--secret | -s <secret>]`

 Starts the remote process for continous syncing.
 This likely does not need to be called directly since `sicksync start` takes care of that for you.
+Since the remote end of sicksync is "dumb", you'll have to manually supply the port number and secret key.

 ## Configuration Options